-You can create a segment that plays in reverse and doesn't return to forward playback.
-Use the Razor tool or the Trim tool to remove the segment of the clip with the forward playback section.
+- You can create a segment that plays in reverse and doesn't return to forward playback.
+Use the Razor tool or the Trim tool to remove the segment of the clip with the forward playback section. - 4 (Optional) You can create a speed transition for any part of the change in direction.
+Drag the right half of a speed keyframe to the right, or the left half to the left.